opentk/opentk.net/learn/chapter1/1-creating-a-window.md

 public Game(int width, int height, string title) : base(width, height, GraphicsMode.Default, title) { }
 ```

 Your `GameWindow` is ready to go!
-Now all you have to do is invoke it from your program.
-You should've had a Program.cs automatically created when you made the program earlier in the tutorial, as well as a `Main` function.
+Now all you have to do is create an instance of it in your program.
+When you created your project earlier, it should have also created a file named `Program.cs`, containing a `Main` function.
 To open your window when the program starts, we must:

 - Create an instance of your `Game` class
 - Start all the pumps by calling the `Run` function